talent-plan/tinysql/README.md

 ## Autograding

 Since Jun 2022, we start use [classroom](./classroom.md) to accept labs and provide autograding timely.
-Once the classroom invitation is not provided, please try the tradition way to submit labs through email.
+Once the classroom invitation is not provided, please try the traditional way to submit labs through email.

 ## Contributing